bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is the difference between standards mode and quirks mode?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In **Quirks mode**, layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5.
+<p>In <b>Quirks mode</b>, layout emulates nonstandard behavior in Navigator 4 and Internet
+Explorer 5.
 This is essential in order to support websites that were built before the widespread adoption of web standards.
-In **Standards mode**, the behavior is described by the HTML and CSS specifications.
+In <b>Standards mode</b>, the behavior is described by the HTML and CSS specifications.</p>

-For HTML documents, browsers use a &lt;!DOCTYPE html&gt; in the beginning of the document to decide whether to handle it in quirks mode or standards mode.
+<p>For HTML documents, browsers use a &lt;!DOCTYPE html&gt; in the beginning of the document
+to decide whether to handle it in quirks mode or standards mode.</p>

 ```html
 <!DOCTYPE html>